vv20/gap-quickcheck/README.md

 ## Current Functionality

 - Random generation of some types: integers, permutations and some groups.
+- Generation of dependent types: lists, records and objects with more complex constructors.
-- Running of a randomised test suite with properties that the result is expected to have.
+- Running of a randomised test suite with properties that the result is expected to have or the expected result.

 ## Development Plans

 - Saving failed tests cases to avoid untraceable bugs.
 - Allow filters to be passed to generators to generate more specific input.
-- Implement random generation of records and objects that require more complex arguments.
 - Shrink failed tests to the smallest failures.
 - Compile into proper GAP package.